flhofer/dell_TB16_firmware/README.md

 SuperSpeed USB is ideal for, e.g., the monitors, USB-HUBs, or USB-NAS.
 No problems

 ### 8. Thunderbolt 3 (USB Type-C)
 Limited (intended, reduced lanes by upstream) Thunderbolt is available for, e.g.,  Daisy-chain DP via tunneling onto Multiple USB-C monitors or USB 3.1 Superspeed devices.
-You can create an IP over the Thunderbolt tunnel and thus have multiple Gbit speed transfers over the virtual Ethernet adapters, which is ideal for some compute-backend connections.
 In particular configurations, monitors may reach 5120 x 2880 @ 60 Hz for a single display.
 DP functionality not tested.

+You can create an IP-over-Thunderbolt tunnel and thus have multiple Gbit speed transfers over the virtual Ethernet adapters, which is ideal for some compute-backend connections.
+To do so, however, you need a certified Thunderbolt cable.
+If longer than 0.5/1 m (3ft), it has to be active (powered circuitry in the connector) and can thus become relatively expensive, e.g., 100 EUR for 1.8m (6ft).

 ### 9. 7.4 mm DC-in power
 According to the manual, the Dock does not accept 130W power supplies.
 However, viable power options are 130W, 180W, or 240W.
 The power supply limits the energy that can be supplied to the laptop.
 Unless you have a specific Dell Model, you should not need the 240W power supply, as the 100W limit can only be waived by Dell proprietary protocols.
 Power limits are 40-60W with a 130W PSU, 60-90W with a 180W PSU, and up to 130W with a 240W PSU.
 The Dock identifies the connected power supply through a [one-wire](https://hclxing.wordpress.com/2014/02/06/hacking-the-dell-laptop-power-adapter/) protocol.